dboyliao/Talks_CocoaHeads/EdgeMe/README.md

 That's all.

-Though as simple as it seem, I still have several bugs as I try to do it in the first time.
-I will point out what you should keep in mind in the following demo.
+Though as simple as it seem, I still got several bugs as I tried to do it for the first time.
+I will point out what you should keep in mind in the demo.

 ## Demo Time